ActuallyAdequate/Chimaera/core/rules/conditions.md

 ### Disgusted

 You must remain at a Distance of Distant from what is Disgusting you.
-Each time you get closer the Body System that is sensing the disgust will be Inhibited, and no Body Parts from that system can be Activated.
+If you get closer the Body System that is sensing the disgust will be Inhibited.

-### Drowning
+### Suffocating

-Take 1 Internal Injury for each Action you execute while Drowning
+Take 1 Internal Injury for each Action you execute while Suffocating

 ### Freezing